Somerset County Separation Lawyer

 Separation Attorneys Serving Morris County, Middlesex County, Hunterdon County, Union County & All of the State of New Jersey

 All couples have their differences and experience varying levels of challenges during their marriage.
 If you are overwhelmed by marital problems but do not want a divorce, then a separation agreement may be a good option.

-At DeTommaso Law Group, our Somerset County separation agreement attorneys provide professional and personalized representation.
+At DeTommaso Law Group, LLC, our Somerset County separation agreement attorneys provide professional and personalized representation.
 When you turn to us, we can help you understand your legal options and ensure that your rights remain protected.

 Separation Agreement vs. Divorce vs. Judgement of Divorce from Bed & Board

 There is also a Judgement of Divorce from Bed and Board in the State of New Jersey.
 Couples are able to obtain a Judgement of Divorce from Bed and Board in the same way they can obtain a divorce, except both parties must agree to it.
 Neither party can remarry until it becomes an absolute divorce.

 Though there are some similarities, there is one significant difference: A separation agreement in NJ does not officially terminate a marriage.
 Though the couple has decided to live apart, they remain married.

 A couple may choose a separation agreement because: